-Our bodies live in our clothes, our sheets, and our towels, so it’s important that our laundry is fresh and clean.
-You may have seen those trending videos of people filling their bathtubs with what they thought were clean towels and linens.
+We live in our clothes, our sheets, and our towels, so it’s reasonable for us to want our laundry to be fresh and clean.
+But how clean are your towels, really?
+Maybe you’ve seen those trending TikTok videos of people filling their bathtubs with what they thought were clean towels and linens.
 Those fabrics ended up producing gross, murky water a few hours later.
-If you’ve seen those videos, you’re probably wondering what kind of dirt and grime might be hiding in your “clean” laundry and whether laundry stripping will help.
-We’re here to tell you everything you need to know about laundry stripping: Particularly how you can strip your bathroom towels.
+If you’ve seen those videos, you were probably grossed out, and maybe now you’re even wondering what kind of dirt and grime is hiding in your “clean” laundry.
+Will laundry stripping help?
+We’re here to tell you everything you need to know about laundry stripping; particularly how you can strip your bathroom towels.

-Laundry stripping is a cleaning practice that employs the use of soaking to rid fabrics of hidden dirt and grime that sticks stubbornly to your laundry.
+Laundry stripping is a cleaning practice where you soak fabrics to get rid of hidden oils, dirt, and grime that stick stubbornly to your laundry.
 Typically, laundry stripping recipes use hot water, Borax, washing soda, and laundry detergent to really get in and clean those fabrics thoroughly.
 It’s a lengthy and time-consuming process, but after you strip your laundry once, you shouldn’t have to do it again for a long time.

 The longer you have those towels or sheets, the more they absorb and retain stubborn dirt, hard water minerals, body oils, and soap residue.
 As the years go by, the more likely a standard towel wash cycle will struggle to rid those fabrics of the grime.
 Here’s how to know if you should strip your laundry: